YorkDevelopers/venimus/README.md

 The following APIs can be called by normal users once they have authenticated.

+### GET /api/User

+Allows a user to view their profile details.
+The following properties are returned:

+* EmailAddress - The email address which also links all the social media accounts together.
+* Pronoun - The users preferred personal pronon.  e.g. Him
+* Fullname - The user's fullname.  e.g David Betteridge
+* DisplayName - The user's name within the system.
+Ideally the same as their slack name.  e.g. DavidB   (Has to be unique)
+* Bio -  The user's biography.
+This can include their place of work/student,  any interests etc. (Visible to all signed in members)
+* ProfilePictureAsBase64 - The user's profile picture in base64

+#### Note to implementers

+It is recommended that the user gets a chance to review their profile as part of the sign-up process.

+### PUT /api/User

+Allows a user to update their profile.
+The following properties must be supplied

+* Pronoun - The users preferred personal pronon.  e.g. Him
+* Fullname - The user's fullname.  e.g David Betteridge
+* DisplayName - The user's name within the system.
+Ideally the same as their slack name.  e.g. DavidB   (Has to be unique)
+* Bio -  The user's biography.
+This can include their place of work/student,  any interests etc. (Visible to all signed in members)
+* ProfilePictureAsBase64 - The user's profile picture in base64

+#### Business Rules

+* The `DisplayName` must be unique.

 ### GET /api/user/events

 Allows the user to view all the future events they have signed up to.
 The following properties are returned: